15 gorgeous pub gardens in Sussex

 Let’s do this indeed!
-The Bull is a Muddy Awards runner-up and it’s South Downs views take some beating.
+The Bull is a previous Muddy Awards runner-up and it’s South Downs views take some beating.
 The wood-fired pizza oven and ice-cream shack are worth a look too.
-The garden itself is bordered by fruit trees and the herbs and veg you’l be enjoying with your meal.
+The garden itself is bordered by fruit trees and the herbs and veg you’ll be enjoying with your meal.
 Stay over in the rooms – or take a pizza away to enjoy after a ‘refreshing’ afternoon.

 The White Horse, Chilgrove, near Chichester

 There isn’t a great deal to Chilgrove other than the White Horse and perhaps for that reason this is a one-stop shop of an inn.
 Visit for ‘field to fork’ locally-sourced food and views of the glorious Chichester countryside.
 In fact there’s so much space you’re welcome to arrive by helicopter if you like.